graphql/graphql-spec/spec/Appendix A -- Notation Conventions.md

 such as the result of applying a grammar and the inputs and outputs of algorithms.
 They also describe unobservable data collections such as temporary data internal to an algorithm.
-Each data collection type defines the operations available, and whether values unique or ordered.
+Each data collection type defines the operations available, and whether values are unique or ordered.

 **List**

-The term "list" describes a sequence of values which may not be unique.
+:: The term _list_ describes a sequence of values which may not be unique.
 A list is ordered unless explicitly stated otherwise (as an "unordered list").
 For clarity the term "ordered list" may be used when an order is semantically important.

 **Set**

-The term "set" describes a unique collection of values, where each value is considered a "member" of that set.
+:: The term _set_ describes a unique collection of values, where each value is considered a "member" of that set.
 A set is unordered unless explicitly stated otherwise (as an "ordered set").
 For clarity the term "unordered set" may be used when the lack of an order is semantically important.

 **Map**

-The term "map" describes a collection of "entry" key and value pairs, where the set of keys across all entries is unique but the values across all entries may repeat.
+:: The term _map_ describes a collection of "entry" key and value pairs, where the set of keys across all entries is unique but the values across all entries may repeat.
 A map is unordered unless explicitly stated otherwise (as an "ordered map").
 For clarity the term "unordered map" may be used when the lack of an order is semantically important.

+**Preserving order**

-Note: To improve legibility, when possible implementations should preserve observable order for unordered data collections.
-For example, if an applied grammar to an input string results in an unordered set, serializing that set (to a string or other observable output) should produce the same order found in the original input string.
+To improve legibility, when possible implementations should preserve observable order for unordered data collections.
+For example, if applying a grammar to an input string produces an unordered set, serializing that set (to a string or other observable output) should produce the same order found in the original input string.